 Unfortunately, many immigrants still face language access discrimination in private and public transactions, including in their interactions with public housing authorities, housing inspection departments, courthouse staff, and private landlords.

 Special considerations also arise for individuals living in mobile homes.
-If you own a trailer or a house and you rent the land, you are responsible for the repairs to the house or trailer but the owner of the land will remain responsible for fixing any damages to the ground or property.
-If your home has been destroyed and you wish to move, you will need to review your contract for the land to determine what process is in place.
+If you own a trailer or a house and you rent the land, you are responsible for the repairs to the house or trailer, but the owner of the land will remain responsible for fixing any damages to the ground or property.
+If your home has been destroyed and you wish to move, you will need to review your contract for the land to determine what amount of notice is required to terminate your contract, and if any special provisions apply in cases of natural disasters.
 Even if your house or trailer is damaged or destroyed as a result of a natural disaster, the owner of the land can still charge rent for the land itself if the land is habitable.
 If you think you are unfairly being charged rent for land, consult with an attorney to see if there are any defenses available.

 15.3.5 – Employee Rights

 If an immigrant does not qualify for regular unemployment benefits, they may still consider applying for Disaster Unemployment Assistance (“DUA”), which provides financial help to employed or self-employed workers in a federal disaster area whose employment is lost or interrupted due to a major disaster.
-A person must be lawfully present in the United States and have work authorization both at the time they were working and at the time they apply for benefits to qualify for DUA.
-This is a broader category than “qualified immigrants” and may include those in the country on student or work visas, as H-2A workers, Temporary Protected Status (TPS) beneficiaries, and more.
-An applicant’s status will be verified through the SAVE system so it is important that an applicant provide truthful information about his/her status.
-You can find more on DUA at https://des.nc.gov/des/static?page=DUA or by calling the DUA hotline at 866-795-8877.
+You must be a “qualified alien” to qualify for Disaster Unemployment Assistance. (“qualified alien” is defined in Section 14.3(a) and 14.5, Q. 252, of this manual) (3 and 4).
+An applicant’s status will be verified through the SAVE system so it is important that an applicant provide truthful information about his or her status.
+You can find more on DUA at https://des.nc.gov/need-help/faqs/disaster-unemployment-assistance-dua-faqs or by calling the DUA hotline at 1-866-795-8877.